 Enter the Walk-Through Consultation

-To help homebuyers who may choose to forego a home inspection, we offer Walk-Through Consultations.
-This is a consultation where we walk through the interior and exterior of a home with a potential home buyer to share our observations, concerns, and insights with the home.
-Walk-Through Consultations are typically scheduled at the last minute, and they’re short; no more than a half-hour.
+We offer Walk-Through Consultations to help homebuyers who may choose to forego a home inspection.
+This is a consultation where we walk through a home’s interior and exterior with a potential buyer to share our observations, concerns, and insights about the home.
+Walk-Through Consultations are typically scheduled at the last minute and are short; no more than a half-hour.

 Our clients take notes, and we strongly encourage them to get a full home inspection if they purchase the home.
-We’ve been doing these for a long time, but we got serious about establishing protocols around these about a year ago.
-We’ve done hundreds of walk-through consultations over the last year, and our process has remained the same.
-Here’s a video from last year explaining this service:
+That’s called a post-close inspection.
+We’ve been doing these for a long time, but we got serious about establishing protocols around these two years ago.
+We’ve done hundreds of walk-through consultations over the last two years, and our process has remained the same.

 Walk-Through Consultation details